 Courses can be offered in many different ways, on a spectrum from face-to-face to blended and fully online, with a variety of tools and teaching strategies used to support each learning experience.

 Scarfe Teaching and Learning Studios

 The Faculty of Education has a couple of new learning spaces which can facilitate both online and in-person collaborative experiences.

-Course Developer (SME): Instructor or faculty member undertaking the course revision or development.
+Course Developer: Instructor, faculty member or subject matter expert (SME) undertaking the course revision or development.